Utah Administrative Code

 NOTE: For a list of rules that have been made effective since October 1, 2019, please see the codification segue page.

 NOTE TO RULEFILING AGENCIES: Use the RTF version for submitting rule changes.

 - R277-474-4.
 State Board of Education Responsibilities.

 - R277-474-6.
-Local Board or Local Charter Board Adoption of Human Sexuality Education and Maturation Education Instructional Materials.
+Local School Board or Charter School Governing Board Adoption of Sex Education and Maturation Education Instructional Materials.

 - R277-474-7.
 Utah Educator Responsibilities.

 - Date of Enactment or Last Substantive Amendment

 (a) Utah Constitution, Article X, Section 3, which vests general control and supervision over public education in the Board;

 (b) Subsections 53G-10-402(1) and (3), which direct the Board to adopt rules to allow local boards to adopt sex education materials or programs as described in this Rule R277-474 and provide sex education instruction as provided in Section 53G-10-402; and